back

 2. update an early spherical QTVR panorama with lost

-original files to an equirectangular for html5
+source files to equirectangular for html5

 Download "dac2epFL.mov.zip"